Book 1: Foundations

 - Make your value legible to their internal stakeholders

-Example: A small developer tools company integrated with Salesforce.
-They quantified that their integration generated $12M in additional Salesforce revenue (from customers who bought Salesforce specifically to use the integration).
-They published a case study and shared metrics with Salesforce exec team.
-When Salesforce tried to change partnership terms unfavorably, the developer pointed to documented value creation.
-Salesforce reconsidered - losing $12M in associated revenue wasn't worth the extraction.
+Example Pattern: Consider a small developer tools company that integrates with Salesforce.
+If they can quantify that their integration generates $12M in additional Salesforce revenue - from customers who bought Salesforce specifically to use the integration - they gain leverage.
+Publishing a case study and sharing metrics with Salesforce's exec team makes this value visible.
+If Salesforce later tries to change partnership terms unfavorably, the developer can point to documented value creation.
+This is the strategy companies like DocuSign and Slack used to build leverage with platform partners before they reached scale.

 Key: Value that's invisible might as well not exist.
 Make your contribution legible.